1npo/nwsc/docs/system_design.md

 1. Any data that doesn't come directly from the user (eg location data and configuration settings) is retrieved from an API endpoint
 2. Whenever the user initiates an API request, cached responses are always used until they expire
 3. The user can choose to retrieve data from a repository instead of from the API
-4. Response data is transformed and loaded into dataclasses "at the seams", immediately after requesting it
+4. Response data is transformed and loaded into dataclasses "at the seams", meaning:
+  - Immediately after receiving an API response (either from the network or the cache)
+  - Immediately after retrieving records from a repository

 ## Data Model
 The NWS API exposes different kinds of weather-related information.
 This app uses dataclasses to model and describe that information.